Mediterranean basin: Flora and fauna

+The Mediterranean basin is a hotspot of plant diversity with many endemic species.
 The genera Aubrieta, Sesamoides, Cynara, Dracunculus, Arisarum and Biarum are nearly endemic.
 Among the endemic species prominent in the Mediterranean vegetation are the Aleppo pine, stone pine, Mediterranean cypress, bay laurel, Oriental sweetgum, holm oak, kermes oak, strawberry tree, Greek strawberry tree, mastic, terebinth, common myrtle, oleander, Acanthus mollis and Vitex agnus-castus.
-Moreover, many plant taxa are shared with one of the four neighboring floristic regions only.
-According to different versions of Armen Takhtajan's delineation, the Mediterranean Region is further subdivided into seven to nine floristic provinces: Southwestern Mediterranean (or Southern Moroccan and Southwestern Mediterranean), Ibero-Balearian (or Iberian and Balearian), Liguro-Tyrrhenian, Adriatic, East Mediterranean, South Mediterranean and Crimeo-Novorossiysk.
+Moreover, many plant taxa are shared with one of the four neighbouring floristic regions only.
+According to different versions of Armen Takhtajan's delineation, the Mediterranean region is further subdivided into seven to nine floristic provinces: Southwestern Mediterranean (or Southern Moroccan and Southwestern Mediterranean), Ibero-Balearian (or Iberian and Balearian), Liguro-Tyrrhenian, Adriatic, East Mediterranean, South Mediterranean and Crimeo-Novorossiysk.

-The Mediterranean Basin is the largest of the world's five Mediterranean forests, woodlands, and scrub regions.
+The Mediterranean basin is the largest of the world's five Mediterranean forests, woodlands, and scrub regions.
 It is home to a number of plant communities, which vary with rainfall, elevation, latitude, and soil.